Reading Time: 6 minutes

 Shelley was first drawn to dramatise the tale after viewing Guido Reni’s portrait of Beatrice Cenci, a painting that intrigued Shelley’s poetic imagination.
-Almost from the moment of her death, Beatrice Cenci became a tragic heroine; her tragedy has been told in opera, prose, and poetry.
-Her grave, near the altar of San Pietro Montorio in Rome’s Gianicolo, is a site of pilgrimage for romantics who can reconcile their sympathies for her dreadful plight with those aroused by the transgression of the fifth commandment.
+Almost from her death, Beatrice Cenci became a tragic heroine; her tragedy has been told in opera, prose, and poetry.
+Her grave, near the altar of San Pietro Montorio in Rome’s Gianicolo, is a pilgrimage site for romantics who can reconcile their sympathies for her dreadful plight with those aroused by the transgression of the fifth commandment.

-Shelley was eager to have his play performed in London, but his early death and the sensitive nature of the topic meant that it was not staged until 1886.
-In 1886 the Shelley Society had sponsored a private production at the Grand Theatre, Islington, before an audience that included Oscar Wilde, Robert Browning, and George Bernard Shaw.
-It was not performed in public in England until 1922 when it was staged in London.
-Though there has been much debate over the play’s stageability, it has been produced in many countries including France, Germany, Italy, Russia, Czechoslovakia, and the United States.
-It was included in the Harvard Classics as one of the most important and representative works of the western canon.
+Shelley was eager to have his play performed in London, but his early death and the topic’s sensitive nature meant that it was not staged until 1886.
+In 1886, the Shelley Society sponsored a private production at the Grand Theatre, Islington, before an audience that included Oscar Wilde, Robert Browning, and George Bernard Shaw.
+It was not performed publicly in England until 1922 when it was staged in London.
+Despite much debate over the play’s stageability, it has been produced in many countries, including France, Germany, Italy, Russia, Czechoslovakia, and the United States.
+It was included in the Harvard Classics as one of the Western canon’s most important and representative works.

 Major Characters